Salvador Bahia, Brazil Travel Guide

 A good alternative for comfortable city walking, also suitable for general casual wear.

 Useful for rocky beach areas or certain water activities.
-Flip-flops for shores and casual wear.
+Flip-sandals for shores and casual wear.

-Careful organization of your travel documents offers peace of mind throughout your trip to Historic Salvador de Bahia.
+Careful organization of your travel documents offers peace of mind for the duration of your journey to Historic Salvador de Bahia.
 Your passport and any required visa documentation are your most important items.

 Salvador de Bahia mainly uses 127V.
 The frequency is 60 Hz.
 Brazil uses Type N plugs, a three-pin plug unique to the country.
 Many outlets also hold Type C (two-round pin, European style) plugs.